ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-area-customisation/index.md

 </div>

 [[note]]
-| It is possible to remove the x-axis line entirely by setting the axis `strokeWidth` to `0`.
+| It is possible to remove the axis line entirely by setting the axis `strokeWidth` to `0`.

 ## Crosshairs Options